insolar/docs/docs/source/requester.rst

         TestNetURL = "https://wallet-api.test.insolar.io/api/rpc"
       )

-      // Create and initialize an HTTP client for connection re-use
-      // and put a cookiejar into it: var client *http.Client
+      // Create and initialize an HTTP client for connection re-use and put a cookiejar into it: var client *http.Client
       var jar cookiejar.Jar
       func init() {
-        // All users of cookiejar should
+        // All users of cookiejar should import "golang.org/x/net/publicsuffix" jar, err := cookiejar.New(&cookiejar.Options{PublicSuffixList: publicsuffix.List})
-        // import "golang.org/x/net/publicsuffix"
-        jar, err := cookiejar.New(
-          &cookiejar.Options{PublicSuffixList: publicsuffix.List})
         if err != nil {
           log.Fatal(err)
         }